sybrew/the-seo-framework/readme.txt

 TODO rename "Twitter Profile"
 	-> Also update TSF links on main site accordingly.

+TODO follow through on the  @todo deprecate 5.1.0

 Punt:
 - remove jQuery dependencies in UI?